RamiDridi7/educaus/README.md

                   - navigate to templates/NAME.html.twig
                   - Past the CONTENT of the DIV  in {% block body %} {% end block %}
                   - Create a route and check your work

+# /!\ Please Rememeber to only commit a code without errors /!\